yomidevs/yomitan-wiki/docs/anki.md

 ## Anki Integration

 Yomitan features automatic flashcard creation for [Anki](https://apps.ankiweb.net/), a free application designed to help you retain knowledge.
-This feature requires the prior installation of an Anki plugin called [AnkiConnect](https://foosoft.net/projects/anki-connect).
+This feature requires the prior installation of an Anki plugin called [AnkiConnect](https://git.sr.ht/~foosoft/anki-connect) ([Add-on Page](https://ankiweb.net/shared/info/2055492159)).
 Check the respective project page for more information about how to set up this software.

 ### Flashcard Configuration